SharjeelSafdar/project13c-virtual-lolly-app-with-aws/README.md

 ### Stack 1: AppSync GraphQL API and DynamoDB Table

-It contanis the AWS services used by the web client.
+It contanis of the AWS services used by the web client.
 It has the following constructs:

 - A DynamoDB Table to contain the lollies saved by the users
 - An AppSync GraphQL API to access the lollies in the Table